About

 • City College of New York, Adjunct Assistant Professor of English, 2019-present

-• Wave Hill, Bronx, NY, Photography Instructor, 2008-present
+• Wave Hill, Bronx, NY, Photography Instructor, 2008-2022

 • Freelance Writing and Photography, 2001-present